June 19, 2019

-"Susan had a significant right cerebellar meningioma," says Dr. Shah.
-"This is a noncancerous tumor, but the size of the tumor was causing compression on vital brain tissue, leading to her symptoms."
+She had a significant right cerebellar meningioma, which is a noncancerous tumor, but the size of the tumor was causing compression on vital brain tissue, leading to her symptoms.

-Meningiomas are common, and typically slow-growing tumors.
-The brain can accommodate to a point, but if the growth continues, eventually the patient will have symptoms, Dr. Shah adds.
+Meningiomas are common and typically slow-growing tumors.
+The brain can accommodate to a point, but if the growth continues, eventually the patient will have symptoms.

-"Sometimes people think it's just aging or a medication side effect, when in reality it's a tumor like this," he says.
-"Not all of these tumors require surgery.
-We base the treatment decision on the patient's age, size of the tumor, comorbidities and pressure on the brain.
-In Susan's case, our evaluation pointed us to surgery."
+People may think the symptoms are due to aging or a medication side effect, when in reality the tumor is the cause.
+This type of tumor does not always require surgery.
+Treatment is based on the patient’s age, size of the tumor, comorbidities and pressure on the brain.
+In Susan’s case, her care team’s evaluation pointed to surgery.

 Multidisciplinary approach elevates quality of care

-"I'm very pleased with the care I've received from Dr. Shah.
-He always took his time to listen to me and was never in a rush," adds Susan.
-"If I have a question, I call and ask.
-The care team is very responsive and call quickly with an answer."
+“I’m very pleased with the care I’ve received.
+My surgeon always took time to listen to me,” says Susan.
+“If I have a question, I call and ask.
+The team is very responsive and calls quickly with an answer.”

-Any time brain tumors occur, even benign ones, patients require continued follow-up care to ensure the tumors don't return.
-Though Susan is almost symptom-free today, she'll continue to have regularly scheduled MRI scans and visits with Dr. Shah.
+Any time brain tumors occur, even benign ones, patients require continued follow-up care to ensure the tumors don’t return.
+Though Susan is almost symptom-free today, she’ll continue to have regularly scheduled MRI scans and doctor visits.

-Susan credits not only the great care from Dr. Shah, but also the community of support and prayer she found over the course of her journey.
+Susan credits the great care from her care team and the community of support and prayer she found over the course of her journey.
 She documented her experience on Facebook and had friends across the country following her story.